 What is the CIS Azure Foundations Benchmark?

 The CIS Azure Foundations Benchmark is a compliance standard for securing Microsoft Azure resources.
 The benchmark offers prescriptive instructions for configuring Azure services in accordance with industry best practices.
-In February 2019, the Center for Internet Security (CIS) published the most recent version of the benchmark, 1.1.0.
+In February 2019, the Center for Internet Security (CIS) published version 1.1.0.
 CIS Azure recommendations are decided upon by consensus of independent security experts.

 Why is CIS Azure Compliance Important?